Vichy

 Varian Fry was an American journalist who was in Germany in 1935 and didn’t like what he saw.
 When Germany invaded France in 1940, he asked permission of the U.S. State Department to rescue Jews from Vichy France.

-In August 1940 he set up a ‘front’ in Marseille, the declared mission of which was to alleviate the plight of refugees by donating food and clothing.
-Behind this front Fry set up a clandestine operation to help Jews get out of France.
-He helped thousands make the journey overland to Spain and from there to Portugal, and he helped others escape by sea.
+In August 1940 he set up a fake business in Marseille, the declared mission of which was to alleviate the plight of refugees by donating food and clothing.
+Behind this front Fry helped thousands of Jews and a score of ‘undesirable’ artists make the journey overland to Spain and from there to neutral and friendly Portugal.

 As time wore on, the U.S. State Department pressured him to get out but he stayed until he was kicked out by the Vichy French Authorities in August 1941, after two years of operations.